infinispan/js-client/README.md

 executed using the `execute` operation.
 Executing a script remotely optionally takes per-invocation parameters.
 * Server-side statistics can be retrieved using the `stats` operation.
+* Clients can connect using encryption with the server via SSL/TLS with optional TLS/SNI support.
 * Clients can talk to clusters of Infinispan Server instances, using Consistent-Hash based algorithms to route key-based operations.
 * Multi-key or key-less operations are routed in round-robin fashion.